alexjslessor/multi-tenant-workflows/README.md

 There are two ways to run the unit tests:
 - Inside the docker-context and outside the docker-context.

-- `docker exec -it <container_id> pytest`
+- `docker exec -it <container_name> pytest`
   - This runs the tests inside the container.
-You can get the container_id by running `docker ps`
+You can get the container name by running `docker ps` and looking at the name column.
-  - e.g. `docker exec -it f7d48c196b37 pytest -m workflow_create_route`
+  - e.g. `docker exec -it tasks pytest -m workflow_create_route`
 - `pytest -m workflow_create_route`
   - This runs the tests outside the container.
 You need to have all the dependencies installed in your local machine in a python environment.
   - e.g. `pytest -m workflow_create_route`